 To be completed individually by each proposed charter school board member and member of the Committee to Form (including prospective employees or consultants).
-All forms must be signed by hand.

 Serving on a public charter school board is a position of public trust and fiduciary responsibility.
 As a board member of a public school, you are responsible for ensuring the quality of the school program, competent stewardship of public funds, and the school's fulfillment of its public obligations and all terms of its charter.